 Ocala USDA home loan applicants need to know what to expect before starting the approval process.
 Knowing what to expect will always help your chances in successfully getting your USDA loan approved.
 Below we have listed some things to consider :

-Solid review of buyers debt must be done by lenders to insure the buyer can meet the obligation.
+A solid review of buyers’ debt must be done by lenders to ensure the buyer can meet the obligation.
 Bank and lenders don’t want to see total debt load that’s higher than 41 percent for a USDA mortgage approval.
 Buyers will also need two years of consistent employment with large gaps in employment.

 It’s usually the pesky small things that can hurt your credit.
-If you think your credit needs some work, check it out in advance before you make application.
+If you think your credit needs some work, check it out in advance before you make an application.
 Keep in mind, your interest rate is tied to your credit score.
-Buyers with the highest credit scores ( over 680) generally receive the lowest interest rate which can save thousands over the long term.
+Buyers with the highest credit scores (over 680) generally receive the lowest interest rate which can save thousands over the long term.

-As of 2015 – 2016, a credit score of 620 or better is needed for the 100% USDA mortgage.
+As of 2020 a credit score of 620 or better is needed for the 100% USDA mortgage.
 If you came out of a bankruptcy or foreclosure, or other financial hardship you would need to have maintained a perfect credit since (3-4 years) regardless of current credit score.
-Remember, a 620 credit score do not guarantee loan approval.
+Remember, a 620 credit score does not guarantee loan approval.